-Australian Geographic joined the us on the Kokoda Track when we first began our microbusiness initiatives.
-Check out the wonderful article they have recently published about their experiences here!
+Australian Geographic joined us on the Kokoda Track when we first began our microbusiness initiatives.
+Check out the wonderful article they published about their experiences here!

 Content © The Kokoda Track Foundation 2013 | email : email@example.com for more information